 It's important to know that you are not powerless and there are steps you can take to address the issues.
 So, before you hand in your resignation letter, I want to give you 4 practical tips that you can try if you are dealing with a narcissist or bully at work.

-Now firstly, if this is a brand new bullying situation, you can nip it in the bud very quickly – it’s a little more difficult if you are in an established ‘bullying relationship’, but nevertheless, some of these tips can still help you enormously.
+Now firstly, if this is a brand-new situation, you can nip it in the bud very quickly – it’s a little more difficult if you are in an established ‘bullying relationship’, but nevertheless, some of these tips can still help you enormously.

 Taking it a step further, consider what it would be like to be inside their heads.
 Wouldn’t it be just awful to have to constantly pick on, belittle, criticize and undermine another person every day just to feel good about yourself?
 Doesn’t that make you see them in a very sad light?

 Now shine that light in on yourself, and acknowledge that you are a very good, decent person who would never treat another human being that way.
 And allow yourself to feel good about that.
 Allow yourself to feel a LOT bigger and better than the bully.
 Because you are!
 Don’t let their atrocious behaviour reflect on who you are.